-At Mama’s Kitchen we believe that every person is entitled to the basic necessity of life - nutritious food.
-As a volunteer-driven, nonprofit organization, we prepare and deliver food to men, women and children who are affected by AIDS or cancer.
+At Mama’s Kitchen we believe that everyone is entitled to the basic necessity of life — nutritious food.
+As a community-driven organization, we provide nutrition support to men, women, and children affected by AIDS or cancer who are vulnerable to hunger.

 See the Mama's Kitchen success story